TNG/KernelSbom/README.md

 # LinuxKernelSbomGenerator

 A script to generate an SPDX-format Software Bill of Materials (SBOM) for the `vmlinux` kernel build.
+The eventual goal is to integrate the `src/` directory into the `linux/scripts/` directory of the official [linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/) kernel source tree.

 ## Getting Started